 Parenting on Female First

-Monitor your alcohol intake; Dr Venkat recommends that during the festive season in particular, it is important to monitor your alcohol intake.
+Monitor your alcohol intake; Dr Venkat recommends that it is important to monitor your alcohol intake.
 Although there's no harm in enjoying a drink or two, it's important to be vigilant and not overdo it.
 There's strong scientific evidence that too much alcohol can reduce fertility in both men and women.
 For men drinking too much can reduce testosterone levels, leading to loss of libido.
 It can also damage the quality, structure and motility of sperm.
 For women, drinking excessive amounts of alcohol can impact ovulation and menstrual cycles, which is essential for conception.
 If you don't want to miss out on the holiday spirit, there's no harm in sticking to two drinks with some water and avoid the risk of a horrendous hangover the next morning to boot!

 Stay hydrated; "As a nation we are all dehydrated", says Dr Venkat.
 Although it's very simple advice, making sure you drink at least two litres of water a day will help improve your chances of conception.
 Adequate water intake helps enhance the quality and amount of fertile cervical fluid.
 Healthy cervical fluid is essential for conception as this protects sperm cells, and assists with their journey towards the egg.
 It also helps to keep sperm cells alive for several days.
 So reach for a refreshing glass of cold water to stay at optimum hydration levels.